Full K-Shield Workflow

 Confirm the

-Historytab is selected.Confirm scan rows are visible.
+Historytab is selected.Confirm the

 Reportscolumn contains the report icons.